List of members of the Sons of the American Revolution

 The Sons of the American Revolution (SAR) is a United States patriotic and lineage organization founded in 1889.
-The following is a list of notable members since the organization's founding.
+The following is a list of distinguished members since the organization's founding.

-Heads of State
+National leaders

 Presidents of the United States

 To date, 17 presidents of the United States have been members of the SAR.
 President Grant was admitted posthumously in recognition of his being a member of the Sons of Revolutionary Sires, whose members were later admitted to membership in the SAR.